Skip to main content ↓

 KPIs for sales managers

 So, which KPIs should you measure as a sales manager?
-You’ll want to choose ones that are tied to your unique objectives, but here are some of the common and essential sales KPIs.
+You’ll want to choose ones tied to your unique objectives, but here are some of the common and essential sales KPIs.

 1. Customer lifetime value